qw4990/index_advisor/README.md

 ### Error `your TiDB version does not support hypothetical index feature`

 This error occurs when the TiDB version is too low, and the hypothetical index feature is not supported.
-Please make sure your TiDB version is large or equal to `v7.2`.
+Please make sure your TiDB version is equal or large equal to `v7.3`.

 A workaround is to use offline-mode with the latest version of TiDB(`-tidb-version='nightly'`), the result is also of high reference value.